 Well, there are a couple of options for you and your class!
 Let’s assume that four people have signed up for this class — a yoga class — taught by an instructor named Kiara.
 The first option would be to email the students who have already signed up for the class to inform them, a week or so from the deadline of enrollment, that the class roster is low and needs some reinforcements!

-If the potential students who have enrolled know that the class they’re excited about is in danger of being cancelled, they will often reach out to their own network of people – friends, family, and co-workers – and attempt to recruit for the class.
-Galvanizing already-enrolled students is a great way to market the class, especially if the roster is low, because they know the value the class has; they’ve already signed up for it!
+If the potential students who have enrolled know that the class they’re excited about is in danger of being canceled, they will often reach out to their own network of people – friends, family, and co-workers – and attempt to recruit for the class.
+Galvanizing already-enrolled students is a great way to market the class, especially if the roster is low because they know the value the class has; they’ve already signed up for it!

 Option #2 – Leveraging your Email List